Junkers Ju87G-2 Stuka German Anti Tank Attacker Hasegawa 1/48

 Though I struggled, a cockpit was built in this Stuka body.
-I think a body of the Stuka is very slender.
+I think the body of the Stuka is very slender.

 As for saying a Stuka tank buster, the 37mm cannons are the appeal point.
-However, these parts were not satisfied, the muzzle is not opened mold, and the hole on the side of flash hider mold was almost faded.
-It was disappointing that the best selling module was such a condition.
+However, these parts were not satisfied, the muzzle is not opened mold, and the hole on the side of the flash hider mold was almost faded.
+It was disappointing that the best-selling module was such a condition.
 But I would like to support Hasegawa basically.
 It is a very old kit now.

 Between a spinner and the main body, I think there is a little gap, I sharpened the inside center of the spinner.
 That reminds me, I forgot to do working a propeller movable smoothly when blowing.

 Now I’m sanding the surface and re-carved the mold, the next is painting.
 The adhesive strength of the tape on the canopy declines when I leave it too much, and the masking tape seems to have been peeled off, I want to paint it early.

 I painted white for the base color to have vivid yellow.